-AP source: Red Sox to rehire Cora, manager from 2018 title
+Red Sox bring back Cora, rehiring manager from 2018 title

-BOSTON (AP) — The Boston Red Sox will rehire Alex Cora as manager, a person with knowledge of the decision told The Associated Press, restoring him to the dugout less than a year after letting him go because of his role in the Houston Astros cheating scandal.
+BOSTON (AP) — The Boston Red Sox are bringing back Alex Cora, rehiring the manager that led them to the 2018 World Series title less than a year after the team let him go because of his role in the Houston Astros’ cheating scandal.

-The person spoke to the AP on the condition of anonymity on Friday because the sides were still finalizing terms of the agreement and the move was not ready to be announced.
+“I am grateful for the opportunity to manage once again and return to the game I have loved my entire life,” Cora said in a statement Friday.
+“Boston is where I have always wanted to be and I could not be more excited to help the Red Sox achieve our ultimate goal of winning in October.”

-The decision came about a week after Cora finished serving a one-season suspension assessed by Commissioner Rob Manfred for Cora’s cheating while bench coach of the Houston Astros during their run to the World Series championship in 2017.
-Cora joined the Red Sox in November 2017 and led Boston to the 2018 World Series title after a franchise-record 108 regular-season wins.
+Boston announced the decision 10 days after Cora finished a one-season suspension for his role in the Astros sign-stealing scheme during their 2017 championship run.
+Cora was Houston’s bench coach when he joined the Red Sox in November 2017, and he led Boston to the 2018 title after a franchise-record 108 regular-season wins.

-Boston finished third in 2019, and Cora was identified by Manfred last Jan.
-13 as the ringleader in the Astros’ sign-stealing scheme, with his penalty held off until Manfred ruled on sign stealing allegations against Boston.
+The Red Sox, who finished third in 2019, let Cora go in January after Commissioner Rob Manfred identified him as as the ringleader in the Astros’ scheme.

+“This past year, I have had time to reflect and evaluate many things, and I recognize how fortunate I am to lead this team once again,” Cora said.
+“Not being a part of the game of baseball, and the pain of bringing negative attention to my family and this organization was extremely difficult.
+I am sorry for the harm my past actions have caused and will work hard to make this organization and its fans proud.”

 An infielder on Boston’s 2007 champions, Cora was mentioned 11 times in Manfred’s decision on the Astros.

-The fallout from the Astros investigation also cost newly hired New York Mets manager Carlos Beltrán his job.
-Beltrán was a player on the 2017 Astros.
+The fallout from the Astros investigation also cost Houston manager AJ Hinch and newly hired New York Mets manager Carlos Beltrán their jobs; Hinch was hired as Detroit Tigers manager last week after completing his one-season suspension.

+“Alex knows that what he did was wrong, and he regrets it,” Red Sox Chief Baseball Officer Chaim Bloom said.
+“He loves the Red Sox and the game of baseball, and because of that we believe he will make good on this second chance.”

-Manfred absolved Cora of misconduct while with the Red Sox in his report on April 22 and suspended Cora through the World Series.
-Roenicke was let go after the salary-shedding Red Sox stumbled to a last-place finish in the AL East.
+Bloom, who joined the Red Sox last offseason, did not hire Cora the first time but was in charge when the team let Cora go last winter.
+Ron Roenicke was promoted from bench coach to be Cora’s replacement, then was let go after the salary-shedding Red Sox stumbled to a last-place finish in the AL East.

 “Alex should be managing.
 He did a really good job here,” Roenicke, who was a bench coach on Cora’s staff, told reporters after he was fired.
 “I’m hoping he does this again.
 Whether it’s here or its somewhere else, he should be managing.”

-The Red Sox were was not allowed to speak to Cota intil after the World Series, which ended Oct.
-27. The lack of activity was a sign that they were focused on Cora.
+The Red Sox were was not allowed to speak to Cora until after the World Series, which ended.
+The lack of activity was a sign they focused on Cora.

+“During his Red Sox career as a player and manager, Alex continually made us better,” team president and CEO Sam Kennedy said.
+“He owns, and has learned from, his past mistakes, and with his incredible talent, he will build on the deep bonds he’s fostered over time to make us better in the years to come.”

-The team he returns to bears little resemblance to the one he last managed.
+The team Cora returns to bears little resemblance to the one he last managed.

-Chaim Bloom is running the baseball side now, taking over last offseason just in time to part ways with Cora.
-Bloom’s other big move last offseason was to trade 2018 AL MVP Mookie Betts to the Los Angeles Dodgers along with David Price as part of an effort to get the Red Sox under the threshold for baseball’s collective bargaining tax.
+Bloom is running the baseball side now.
+His other big move last offseason was to trade 2018 AL MVP Mookie Betts to the Los Angeles Dodgers along with David Price as part of an effort to get the Red Sox under the threshold for baseball’s luxury tax on high payrolls.

-With Betts and Price gone, Chris Sale out with Tommy John surgery and Eduardo Rodriguez recovering from a COVID-19-related heart problem, the Red Sox went 24-36 and finished in last place in the AL East.
+With Betts and Price gone, Chris Sale recovering from Tommy John surgery and Eduardo Rodriguez recovering from a COVID-19-related heart problem, the Red Sox went 24-36.

 But Cora also has hope for improvement in the 2021 season — if there is one.